 Well, it depends on whether it’s peripheral and central.
 If it’s central, the cause is in your brain or spine.
 If it’s peripheral, the problem can be in your inner ear or the nerves that supply the inner ear.
 That doesn’t tell you much.
 Well, if you can answer yes to one of these questions, then you will have a better understanding of your vertigo.

 - Have you ever had a head injury?

 - Have you ever had a stroke?

 - Do you suffer from Basiler Artery Migraines?

 - Do you take anti-seizure or blood pressure medication?

 - Do you have high blood pressure, heart disease, or Diabetes?

 - Are you a smoker?

 - Do you drink alcohol?

-If you suffer from vertigo, and you can answer yes to any of the above, your condition is likely due to problems with your inner ear or the nerves that go into your inner ear.
+If you suffer from vertigo, you want natural treatment for vertigo, and you can answer yes to any of the above, your condition is likely due to problems with your inner ear or the nerves that go into your inner ear.
 Though, two important things to note here are just because you experience these dizzy spells and can answer yes to any of the above, does not mean there is a correlation.